sezanzeb/Treibhaus/readme.md

 # Treibhaus

-Finds the best model using genetic algorithms.
+Tries to find the best model using genetic methods.
 An example can be found in example.py, in which the rastrigin function is optimized.

-Creates offspring based on the current population, and performs selection on a merged population of offspring and parents such that the size of the population remains at the hyperparameter.

 Parents are selected by random, but selecting them becomes more likely when they performed well.
 Children of well performed parents mutete only slightly,